mohitk05/my-website/now.md

 <img src="/img/mk_profile.webp" height="300">

+Updated: 2026-01-02

 Welcome to this personal abode (or a digital garden 🌱) of mine where I document things I learn or read about, and thoughts that come to my travelling mind.
-I am a software engineer mainly working on full-stack JavaScript and am deeply in love with Computer Science.
+I am a software engineer with over 8 years of experience working with large-scale web services and building platforms and developer tools.
+I have a strong interest in JavaScript tooling and runtimes, and compilers in general.

-My love for CS matured late in college when I was studying Electrical & Electronics at VNIT, Nagpur.
-This website is mostly the place where I note down my learnings and findings.
-Currently, I am part of the web platform team at [Zalando](https://en.zalando.de), a leading e-commerce store in Europe.
+In this picture, I can be seen enjoying some hot chai in Berlin winter ☕️ Currently, I am a principal engineer in the _Client Foundations Platform_ team at [Zalando](https://en.zalando.de), a leading e-commerce company in Europe.
 On the side, I'm also pursuing a part-time Masters in Computer Science from Georgia Tech through their online offering [OMSCS](https://omscs.gatech.edu).

-Things that I love to do other than code include discovering new music, playing electronic keyboard, trying out photography, and well, reading books about software and its history.
-These hobbies come and go, but most of them have stuck for a long time now.
+Things that I love to do other than code include running and reading books, my favourite genres being science fiction and history.